Is your goal to recreate that one coffee that you can never forget? Are you on a journey to discover your perfect cup?

 Hendon says the quality of the green coffee beans has the most significant influence on the brew (50%).

-The quality of the green beans impact on your homemade coffee is enormous.
-Compare it with those of the roast (20%), water (20%), and brewing technique (10%).
-To emphasize, this is assuming that the brewer uses the best methods.
+Its impact is enormous compared with those of the roast (20%), water (20%), and brewing technique (10%) to emphasize, this is assuming that the brewer uses the best methods.

 Robusta vs. Arabica